 It associated with dry skin, vitamin A and essential fatty acid deficiency.
 Flares and remissions may occur with hormonal changes such as pregnancy.

 Keratosis Pilaris And Gluten

-There are no studies indicating a direct correlation between gluten ingestion and keratosis pilaris ( chicken skin).
-However, it can be caused by vitamin A deficiency or essential fatty acid deficiency, both of which can occur with impaired absorption.
-If you have celiac disease or gluten sensitivity you theoretically might suffer from keratosis pilaris flare-ups if you are consuming gluten and have ongoing inflammation or malabsorption.
+There are no studies indicating a direct correlation between gluten and keratosis pilaris ( chicken skin).
+However, it can be caused by vitamin A deficiency or essential fatty acid deficiency, both of which can occur with gastrointestinal absorption problems.

 Topical therapies may include coconut oil, olive oil or vitamin A capsules.
 Finally, exfoliants such as baking soda, oatmeal, or sugar or salt scrubs are sometimes helpful in reducing keratin build-up.
 Most people do not seek treatment for keratosis pilaris unless it is cosmetically significant, so home therapies are a popular approach.